Cable Solutions

 Canare V4-5C RGBS 4-Channel Jacketed Precision Video Cable

-Our RGBS cables are built with Canare V4-5C precision video cable, terminated with Canare's matching, high-quality, "True 75 Ohm" BNC and RCA type connectors.
-The connectors are fitted with flexible silicone boots, which enhance the appearance of the cables, while avoiding sharp bends at the connectors.
-This is an ideal way to connect video processors and similar sources to CRT, LCD, DLP, LCOS, plasma, monitors, HDTVs, front projector, or any RGBS video-enabled equipment.
+Our RGBS cables are built with Canare V4-5C multi-channel jacketed precision video cable, terminated with Canare's matching, high-quality, "True 75 Ohm" connectors.
+The connectors are fitted with flexible silicone boots, which provide essential industry-standard color-coding, while avoiding sharp bends at the connectors.

 Why Canare?